yakir12/whyjulia/presentation.md

 ---

-# Multiple dispatch & typed systems
+# Dynamic & fast, how?

-1. Julia is built around types.
-2. Functions are dispatched by the types of their arguments.
-3. Efficient machine code is generated for each function.
+1. Just-in-time compilation (JIT): User-level code is compiled to machine code on-the-fly.
+2. Meticulous type system: Designed to maximize impact of JIT.
+3. Multiple dispatch: Function dispatch determined at compile time when possible, run time when not.

 Note: Julia: easy, dynamic, and fast.
 How?
-    Just-in-time compilation (JIT)
-        user-level code is compiled to machine code on-the-fly Meticulous type system
-        designed to maximize impact of JIT
-        type inference: compiler determines types of variables Multiple dispatch
-        functions are compiled for each set of argument types function dispatch determined at compile time when possible, run time when not
+JIT compilation times are slow for first run

 ---